from the world's big

 Psychologically, scary clowns often strike at one of our primal fears, they are uncanny.
 Uncanniness is a notion in psychology that goes back to before Freud.
 The idea being that the closer something is to being familiar, without quite making it, the more uncomfortable we are with it.
 The previously mentioned studies show that clowns, with their makeup, odd behavior, and comic features are residents of uncanny valley.
 We respond to the uncanny intuitively, with fear, fight, and flight.
 The image of the creepy clown just takes advantage of this.

 There you have it, the classic whiteface-auguste clown is officially creepy; sorry Bozo.
-Let’s just all hope this fad passes soon; then we can get back to all the other things that scare us just in time for Halloween.
+Let’s just all hope this fad passes soon; then we can get back to all the other things that scare us.